rberenguel/garbuix/README.md

 Most of my use of Weave for the past 3-4 months has been just using this, hence I think it is way better to isolate it and improve it.

 Maybe even add tests to the fancy functionalities (currently those are likely broken, I haven't tried).

+---

+Gemini helped with the icon and some questions about PWA stuff.